Irrgarten des Schloss Schoenbrunn in Wien

 YOUR VIENNA PASS ADVANTAGE

-Free Grand Tour of Schönbrunn Palace*
+Free State Apartments Tour of Schönbrunn Palace*

 YOUR VIENNA FLEXI PASS ADVANTAGE

-Free Grand Tour of Schönbrunn Palace*
+Free State Apartments Tour of Schönbrunn Palace*

 Hint